-The regional ARI incidence rates estimated for the last week 2023w07 are available on the last
+The regional ARI incidence rates estimated for the last week 2023w08 are available on the last

-Last week (2023w07), the incidence of ARI cases seen in general practice is stable in all age groups, and remains at a high level of activity.
-The most affected regions are PACA, Corsica, Occitania and Grand-Est (see graph opposite).
+Last week (2023w08), the incidence of ARI cases seen in general practice are stables in all age groups and maintains a high level of activity (see graph opposite).

-The increase in the ARI incidence rate is linked to the concomitant circulation of various respiratory viruses the past week (2023w07), in particular the influenza viruses (see page 3), but also the SARS-CoV-2 (Covid-19) (see page 4), the respiratory syncytial virus (RSV) (see page 5), the rhinovirus (hRV) and the metapneumovirus (hMPV) (see graph opposite).
+The increase in the ARI incidence rate is linked to the concomitant circulation of various respiratory viruses the past week (2023w08), in particular the influenza viruses (see page 4) and the SARS-CoV-2 (Covid-19) (see page 3), but also the RSV (see page 5), the rhinovirus (hRV) and the metapneumovirus (hMPV) (see graph opposite).